betaglot/plantabeta/docs/guide/Who/PotentialPlanter.md

-# Potential Planter
+# Potential Plantor

-> A person who wants to become a Planter.
+> A person who wants to become a Plantor.

-You're wondering if you want to become a Planter
+You're wondering if you want to become a Plantor

 How difficult is tree planting?